 Pruning the branches and leaves

-Keeping the lower branches pruned also makes it easier to do other maintenance, like mulching and inspecting the roots.
+Keeping the lower branches pruned also makes it easier to perform other maintenance, like mulching and inspecting the roots.
 This kind of pruning you only have to do once a year with some handheld secateurs.
+Always snip the branches as close to the main stem as possible.
+If you only cut off the end of the branch, you’ll probably begin to see a lot of new growth at the nodal joints, and it’s not usually very attractive.

 Topping the bamboo

-Pruning the tops of the bamboo is generally not necessary, except for a couple special cases.
+Pruning the tops of the bamboo is generally not necessary, except in a couple of special cases.
 If you have a hedge, for example, and you like to keep it level and even across the top, you may want to prune it down.
-It’s normally better to let the culms grow to their full height, so if possible, pick a bamboo that fits with your size parameters before planting it.
+But it’s normally better to let the culms grow to their full height.
+So if possible, pick a bamboo that fits with your size parameters before planting it.
 Then, when you prune, you’ll just be cutting back the leaves and some of the lateral branches.

 In other cases, you might discover that the bamboo you planted is just too tall.
 The poles could be running up against the eaves of the house, disrupting tiles and rain gutters, or even pressing up against the bottom of an upper deck or balcony.
 (See the Bambusa oldhamii in the photo below.)